 Ensure you have Secrets in your Azure Key Vault

-Here's an example of what Secrets I have, so that we can relate that to the variables later:
+Here's an example of what Secrets I have so that we can relate that to the variables later:

-Great - we have our Key Vault, it contains Secrets, and we're ready to start connecting our Azure DevOps service to make use of these secrets so that we can avoid having plain text and avoid having sensitive configurations flying around.
+Great - we have our Key Vault.
+It contains Secrets, and we're ready to start connecting our Azure DevOps service.
+We can now make use of these secrets to avoid having plain text or sensitive configurations flying around.

 Configure a Variable Group to connect to an Azure Key Vault